google/exposure-notifications-server/docs/server_functional_requirements.md

 When a user reports a diagnosis, it is reported using the publish API server.
 In the reference server implementation, the data is encoded in JSON and sent over HTTPS, however you can use any encoding and protocol.
+None of the data stored in the database is personally identifiable information (PII).

 A given mobile application and server pair could agree upon additional information to be shared.
 The information described in this section is the